 Here's one of the greatest litmus tests to see if we recognise this truth.
 How do we interpret and respond to other people's bad behaviour?
 Do we judge, criticise, or condemn them?
 Or do we see that what these mess-makers need more than anything is to return to the Father's arms?

-Living with this perceptive enables us to fulfil our call to the ministry of reconciliation Paul talks about in 2 Corinthians 5. ..."
+Living with this perspective enables us to fulfil our call to the ministry of reconciliation Paul talks about in 2 Corinthians 5. ..."

 See lovingonpurpose.com for more from Danny Silk and team.